ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/binary.md

 ### Importing from a Native format

-To import data we can use `file()` for smaller files or exploration purposes:
+To import data, we can use `file()` for smaller files or exploration purposes:

 ```sql
 DESCRIBE file('data.clickhouse', Native);